sb-image

 Family and Childhood Years

 Uğur Mumcu was born in Kırşehir.
-His father, Hakkı Şinasi Mumcu, was a land registry official, and his mother was Nadire Mumcu.
+His father, Hakkı Şinasi Mumcu, was a land registry officer and his mother was Nadire Mumcu.
 Due to his family’s public service duties, he spent most of his childhood in Ankara.
 This period is documented as one in which he received regular education and developed a reading habit at an early age.

 University Years and the Beginning of His Writing Career